Good sleep is important for babies because it is an essential component of healthy growth and development.

 Room sharing also affected sleep safety.
 Babies who shared a room at 4 months were more likely to have a blanket, pillow or other unapproved objects that could increase chances of SIDS in their crib than those who slept in their own room.
 Additionally, babies who shared a room were more likely to be moved into their parent’s bed overnight at both 4 and 9 months old.

 At Boston Baby Nurse we recommend parents discuss this study and safe sleep guidance with their pediatrician before making final decisions about room sharing.
+For parents who decide not to room share, it might be worth considering investing in something like a home security camera so that the baby’s activity can be monitored while in a different room.

 Scheduling one’s baby usually means getting her into an eating/waking/sleeping routine.
 The idea is to help stabilize her hunger patterns, which helps to organize her sleep cycles (and get her to sleep at night as the rest of us do).
 During the first eight weeks, the baby is usually fed every two and a half to three hours, around the clock.